idaholab/malamute/doc/content/tutorials/efas/introduction/content.md

          link=False

 `[Preconditioning]` and `[Executioner]` blocks are typically used for numerical convergence and for the sake of this tutorial, should remain unmodified.
 The `[Outputs]` block should also remain unmodified and simply exists to display data in Excel and ParaView.

+!listing tutorials/efas/introduction/dcs5_copper_constant_properties_electrothermal.i
+         block=Outputs
+         link=False

+Now that we are familiar with the sections of an input file, we are ready to make changes to the input file.

 !content pagination previous=introduction/tutorial_overview.md
                     next=introduction/required_input_file_modifications.md